 As 2020 drags on, the uncertainty in just about everything seems to increase.

-The world of professional and college sports is definitely not an exception to this.
-In fact, it seems we are more and more confused about what to do about it as time drags on and people argue about what is the best course of action.
+The world of professional and college sports is not an exception to this.
+It seems we are more and more confused about what to do about it as time drags on and people argue about what is the best course of action.

-As far as the sports world is concerned, in many ways it’s even worse, because we have been frequently making plans, just to wind up dumping them.
-And in the meantime, there are zero sports being played in many cases.
-This is absolutely the case with NCAA Football, which as been on standby for months now.
+As far as the sports world is concerned, in many ways it’s even worse because we have been frequently making plans, just to wind up dumping them.
+And in the meantime, zero sports are being played in many cases.
+This is the case with NCAA Football, which as been on standby for months now.

 Direct Losses